GST Registration Online at ₹101 | Apply GST Number in 1 Day

 Who Needs to Register for GST?

 Under India's Goods and Services Tax (GST) regime, registration is mandatory for businesses exceeding specified turnover thresholds, varying from ₹40 lakhs (₹10 lakhs for some special category states in Northeastern India) for most states to ₹20 lakhs for inter-state suppliers.
 Specific entities, regardless of turnover, such as those involved in inter-state supply, e-commerce operators, non-resident taxable persons, and those liable under reverse charge, must also register.
+GST registration for proprietorship, GST registration for private limited company, and GST registration for service provider are crucial to ensure compliance with GST laws.
 Voluntary registration is an option for businesses below these thresholds, offering benefits like input tax credit and business expansion.
-Special cases like casual taxable persons, agents, input service distributors, e-commerce operators, and non-resident taxable persons also require registration.
-Timely registration is critical to compliance; failure can lead to penalties.
-Consulting tax professionals or official guidelines for precise and updated information on registration requirements and procedures is advisable.

 Types of GST Registrations